zuixjs/zuix-web-starter/README.md

 The **images** folder should be reserved for all graphic resources that are shared and are usually referenced by more than a single page or component.

-It is recommended to put component-wise of content-wise resources inside a dedicated subfolder.
+It is recommended to put component-local or content-local resources inside a dedicated subfolder.

 For instance, a `app/components/login_dialog` component will consist